-- All students have the right to request changing the degree program of their study, regardless of their current GPA or CGPA. - The student is required to go through an interview with the destined Program Lead to ensure that he/she is well-advised before making the transfer decision. - The student needs to meet the entry requirements of the destined program. - Transferal of credits obtained will depend on the degree requirements and eligibility for graduation rules (i.e., study plan) set for the program that the student is interested in transferring to. - The student may retain credits obtained from all common courses, including General Education courses, Core courses, and Professional Electives. - If the student's CGPA is less than 2.00, he/she can only transfer credits from courses where a grade of "C-" or above was achieved. - The student should be able to graduate within eight years from the date of joining the University.
+- All students have the right to request changing the degree program of their study, regardless of their current GPA or CGPA. - The student is required to go through an interview with the destined Program Lead to ensure that he/she is well-advised before making the transfer decision. - The student needs to meet the entry requirements of the destined program. - Transferal of credits obtained will depend on the degree requirements and eligibility for graduation rules (i.e., study plan) set for the program that the student is interested in transferring to. - The student may retain credits obtained from all common courses, including General Education courses, Core courses, and Professional Electives. - If the student's CGPA is less than the requirement for good academic standing, he/she can only transfer credits from courses where a grade of "C-" or above was achieved for undergraduate programs or "B-" for postgraduate programs; - The student should be able to graduate within the maximum residency duration from the date of joining the University.